Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

-Simple Offline Release Cantidate (SORC) OMIMSWAC
+Simple Offline Release Candidate (SORC) OMIMSWAC

 Open Manage Integration for Windows Admin Center Quick Start Guide.
 Offline steps BASE prerequisites OMIMSWAC, WAC, DRM, IDRAC, CAU
 =========================================================================

-THis Script running in the download:
+This Script running in the download:
-	 1. SHould run from Downloads folder of the logged on admin
+	 1. Should run from Downloads folder of the logged on admin
-	 2. Open Powershell as admin
+	 2. Open PowerShell as admin
 	 3. Needs to run on a cluster node unless running option 8 setp 1 installing WAC, then you should not run on a cluster node for this step
-	 4. Run the Powershell command below:
+	 4. Run the PowerShell command below:

 ```Powershell